 It is the policy of St. Paul's Episcopal Church to evaluate criteria established by the IRS when assigning individual employee or independent contractor status.
-Individuals qualifying as independent contractors will sign an independent contractor agreement (Appendix 3) and will be issued IRS Form 1099 if compensation is \$600 or more.
+Individuals qualifying as independent contractors based on current IRS guidance will sign an independent contractor agreement (Appendix 3) and will be issued an IRS Form 1099.
+Independent contractors must submit a W9, proof of liability insurance, and a signed Independent Contractor Agreement (Appendix 3) prior to work performed.
 This review and contract must be executed before any individual is compensated by the parish.

-Further, St. Paul's Church will maintain a file on each contractor and to whom it has issued a Form 1099.
-The file will include, but will not be limited to, a completed Revenue Ruling 87-41 and written justification for the classification.
+Further, St. Paul's Church will maintain a file on each contractor to whom it has issued a Form 1099.

-A log for Vendor Federal Identification Numbers (individual social security numbers) will be maintained by the parish bookkeeper on all individuals assigned independent contractor status.
-Further, St. Paul's Church will file all required 1099-MISC, Miscellaneous Income, to report any payments made in excess of \$600 to an independent contractor in a given tax year.
-Copies of 1099-MISC must furnished to each payee who received \$600 or more by January 31.
-Copy A of 1099-MISC must be filed with the IRS by February 28.
+A log for social security or tax identification numbers will be maintained by the parish bookkeeper on all individuals assigned independent contractor status.
+Further, St. Paul's Church will file all required Forms 1099-MISC (Copy A) to report any payments made in excess of \$600 to an independent contractor in a given tax year by January 31.
+Copies of 1099-MISC will be furnished to each payee.